palbp/sempre_a_codar/Series/Programing101/02-values-and-objects.md

         val y = 20
         val radius = aRadius
       }
-      // ... oher stuff not relevant for the question }
+      // ... other stuff not relevant for the question }
     ```
    1. What is the value of the expression `aBall.radius` ?